TekiBotz/Data_Analyst_Modeling/README.md

   The models used for this project:

-  Multiple Regression
+  Multiple Regression,
-  Qualitative Variables Interactions
+  Qualitative Variables Interactions,
-  Quadratic Regression
+  Quadratic Regression,
-  Logistic Regression
+  Logistic Regression,
   Random Forests

 After modeling the scenarios I created a summary report on my findings discussing: